 During the development of the methodology, the following structure of the whole LCA analysis was formed, which consists of 4 phases:

-- Goal and scope definition
+- goal and scope definition

-- Inventory analysis
+- inventory analysis

-ČSN EN ISO 14044: 2006 Environmental Management – Life Cycle Assessment – Requirements and Guidelines
+- ČSN EN ISO 14044: 2006 Environmental management - Life cycle assessment - Requirements and guidelines

-ČSN ISO / TR 14047: 2005 Environmental Management – Life Cycle Assessment – Examples for the Application of ISO 14042
+- ČSN ISO / TR 14047: 2005 Environmental management - Life cycle assessment - Examples of application ISO 14042

-- ČSN P ISO TS 14048: 2003 Environmental Management – Life Cycle Assessment – Data Documentation Format
+- ČSN P ISO TS 14048: 2003 Environmental management - Life cycle assessment - Data documentation format

-In the construction industry, the entire area is related to the issues collectively referred to as “sustainable construction".
-Within the EU, a European Commission (EC) communication called “Roadmap to a Resource Efficient Europe" was published in 2011.
-With respect to the construction industry, it identified high consumption /utilization of natural resources as well as a significant savings potential.
-A set of newly created standards of the EN 15000 series (often using earlier ISO standards) provides a unified European system for assessing the sustainability of buildings and construction products (products and services), which is based on an approach that takes into account their life cycle and whose main objective is to allow comparability of results.
-Sustainability assessment, carried out in accordance with these new standards, quantifies the impacts and aspects of environmental, social and economic characteristics of buildings using both quantitative and qualitative indicators (e.g., GWP, amount of renewable energy).
+This whole area in the construction industry realates the issue collectively called "sustainable construction".
+Within the EU, a Communication from the European Commission (EC) entitled "A Roadmap to a More Resource Efficient Europe" was published in 2011.
+For the construction sector, on the one hand, high consumption / extraction of natural resources and, on the other hand, a large potential for possible savings were identified.
+The set of newly created EN 15000 series standards (often using previously developed ISO standards) provides a single European system for assessing the sustainability of buildings and construction products (products and services), based on a life-cycle approach and the main aim of which is to enable comparability of results.
+The sustainability assessment carried out according to these new standards quantifies the impacts and aspects of the environmental, social and economic characteristics of buildings using quantitative and qualitative indicators (e.g. GWP, amount of renewable energy, etc.).